CrossRef/event-data-user-guide/docs/introduction.md

 # Introduction

 Before the growth of the Web, most discussion around scholarly content stayed in scholarly content, with articles referencing each other.
-With the growth of online platforms for discussion, publication and social media, we have seen discussions occurr in new, non-traditional places.
+With the growth of online platforms for discussion, publication and social media, we have seen discussions occur in new, non-traditional places.

 The Event Data service captures this activity and acts as a hub for the storage and distribution of this data.
 The service provides a record of instances where research has been bookmarked, linked, liked, shared, referenced, commented on etc, beyond publisher platforms.
 For example, when datasets are linked to articles, articles are mentioned on social media or referenced in Wikipedia.